Proximify/packman/README.md

 $ composer global require proximify/packman
 ```

 The global method is the best because it only needs to be performed once and works on all types of projects.

 There is nothing else to do if the default parameter values are appropriate.
-Moreover, the folder `private_packages` is added to `.gitignore` automatically, so that's also taken care of 🥳.
+Moreover, the folder `packman` is added to `.gitignore` automatically, so that's also taken care of 🥳.

+> Packman will activate for all composer projects and see if they depend on private packages.
+If they don't, it won't do anything, so you won't get a `packman` folder in projects that don't need it.

 ### Method 2: Per-project install